chrthomsen/pygrametl/docs/examples/parallel.rst

         )

-    # Five processes are created to run this function, so five rows can be
+    # Five threads are created to run this function, so five rows can be
-    # transformed at the same time, if not threads are available is the row
+    # transformed at the same time.
+If no threads are available will the row
-    # added to a queue ensuring it will transformed when a process is available
+    # be added to a queue and later transformed when a thread becomes idle
     @splitpoint(instances=5)
     def performExpensiveTransformations(row):
         # Do some (expensive) transformations...

-        # As multiple processes performs the operation inside this function must
+        # As multiple threads performs the operation inside this function must a
-        # a second function be created for the insertion into the database to
+        # second function be created to synchronize inserting rows into the database
-        # reduce the number of parallel processes accessing the database at the
-        # same time
         insertRowIntoData(row)

-    # The function is annotated with a argument free split point, no argument is
+    # The function is annotated with an argument free splitpoint, so its argument
-    # passed as the default is one, thereby specifying that only one process are
+    # becomes one, thereby specifying that this function should run in one thread
-    # allowed to call this function at the same time
     @splitpoint
     def insertRowIntoData(row):
         factTable.insert(row)

-    # The CSV file is read by the main process, while each row is transformed by
+    # The CSV file is read by the main thread, then each row is transformed by
-    # one of five process before being inserted to the database by sixth process
+    # one of five threads, before being added to the database by a sixth thread
     for row in sales:
         performExpensiveTransformations(row)

-    # To ensure that a all split point annotated function are finished before
+    # To ensure that all splitpoint annotated functions are finished before
-    # the ETL program terminated, must the function endsplits be called as it
+    # the ETL flow is terminated, must the function endsplits be called as it
-    # joins all the process created by split points up to this point
+    # joins all the threads created by splitpoints up to this point
     endsplits()
     conn.commit()
     conn.close()

-An example use of split points are shown above.
-Here, a very computationally expensive function is annotated with a splitpoint given the argument 5, allowing five processes to run the function at the same time.
-The second splitpoint without argument ensures that only one process is allowed to execute that function at the same time, so even though it is called from :func:`.performExpensiveTransformation` only one process can insert rows into the fact table at the same time.
-Should the table operations become a bottleneck it could be partitioned over multiple table classes.
-To ensure that all split points have finished execution, the function :func:`.endsplits` is executed, which joins all split points, before the database transaction is committed.
+The above example shows how to use splitpoints.
+Here, a very computationally expensive function is annotated with a :attr:`splitpoint` which is given the argument five, allowing five processes to run the function at the same time.
+The second :attr:`splitpoint` without an argument ensures that only one process is allowed to execute that function at a time, so even though it is called from :func:`.performExpensiveTransformation` only one process can insert rows into the fact table at the same time.
+Should the operations on the fact table become a bottleneck it could be partitioned using :class:`.FactTablePartitioner`.
+To ensure that all splitpoints have finished execution, the function :func:`.endsplits` is executed, which joins all splitpoints, before the database connection is closed.

-As splitpoint annotated functions run in a separate processes, returned values are not available to the calling process.
-To work around this restriction a queue can be passed to the function which is then used as storage for returned values automatically by pygrametl.
+As splitpoint annotated functions run in separate processes, any values they return are not available to process calling them.
+To work around this restriction a queue can be passed as an argument to :attr:`splitpoint` in which the split function's returned values will be added.

 .. code-block:: python